Deploy the Dynatrace GCP metric integration in GCP Cloud Function

 You can deploy the Dynatrace GCP integration in Google Cloud Shell or in bash.

-If you use Google Cloud Shell, you need to install
+If you use bash, you need to install

 Running the deployment script requires a list of permissions.
 You need to create a custom role and use it to deploy